The Differential Nature of Language: An Analysis of Linguistic Levels

 What is usually called a ‘grammatical fact’ corresponds in the final analysis to our definition of a linguistic unit.
 For there is always an opposition of terms involved.
 What is special is that the opposition happens to be particularly important, e.g. German plural formations of the type Nacht vs. Nächte.
 Each of the items which contrast grammatically (the singular form without the umlaut and without the final -e, contrasting with a plural form having both) is itself the product of the operation of oppositions within the system.
 In isolation, Nacht and Nächte are nothing: the opposition between them is everything.
 [CGL] [168]

 This perspective also applies to the phonological level.
 Phonemes are oppositional and negative entities, defined by their difference from other phonemes in the system.
+As John Joseph put it: “Saussurean phonology is what’s nowadays called a ‘substance-free’ phonology.”
 Language does not require a concrete quality in sound, an intrinsic distinctive feature, but simply that it is distinguishable, different from the other sounds in the system.
-From this perspective, the phoneme is neither concrete nor abstract, but a play of differences, a value.
+From this perspective, the phoneme is a play of differences, a value.

 Each language constructs its words out of some fixed number of phonetic units, each one clearly distinct from the others.
 What characterises those units is not, as might be thought, the specific positive properties of each; but simply the fact that they cannot be mistaken for one another.
 Speech sounds are first and foremost entities which are contrastive, relative and negative.
 What proves this is the latitude speakers are allowed in pronunciation, provided they distinguish one sound from another.
 In French, for instance, the fact that r is usually pronounced as a uvular consonant does not prevent many speakers from pronouncing it as an apical trill.
 It makes no difference to the French language, which requires only that r should be distinct from other consonants.
 There is no necessity that it be pronounced always in exactly the same way.
 I can even pronounce a French r like the German ch in Bach, doch, etc.; whereas I could not in German substitute r for ch because German, unlike French, distinguishes between r and ch.
 [CGL] [164-165]